 Less prominent, however, is any clear perspective or story highlighting the war’s impact on America.

 As the graphic images of the war in Ukraine continue to show the immense loss of life and property, another crisis has arisen from the effects of this conflict—a global resource shortage that threatens America’s economy on multiple fronts.

 Supply chains have been disrupted at source, in transit, and at destinations (see Fig. 1).
 Leakages have also arisen due to resources being sucked into the war.

-Figure 1 – Causes behind the Supply Chain Disruptions
+Fig. 1 – Causes behind the Supply Chain Disruptions

 In this piece, we explore the possibility of measuring the impact of these supply chain disruptions on the US economy.